Resources for Athens Students

 The following services are available to all students and may be useful to support your personal and academic success.

 The AAC offers academic support through a variety of programs such as tutoring, group study sessions, and learning strategies courses.

-SI offers FREE, out of class, study sessions for traditionally difficult courses.
+SI offers free, out of class, study sessions for traditionally difficult courses.
 Sessions are led by students who have successfully completed the course.

 Students with disabilities are provided with free peer tutoring through the AAC.
 Tutor availability is not guaranteed.
-(Specific instructions for requesting a tutor are available as a Word Document, PDF, or PowerPoint slides.)

 The Advising Center provides students with academic advising, academic success skills, study skills assistance and more.
 The staff may also be able to help you identify the campus resources which best fit your needs.
 Services are available by either scheduling an appointment or on a walk-in basis.

 For the CLDC, “Career early.
 Career often.” is a daily practice.
 We know that career happens when you start early and try often.
 It’s a lifelong process of achieving goals through tiny steps and simple actions.
 Our nationally recognized services are designed to engage students from the first day on campus.
 Through one-on-one coaching, skill-building workshops, leadership certificate programs and interactive career and leadership courses, as well as career exploration and job search events, the CLDC prepares you to define and independently pursue your professional goals from your first position after college and throughout your evolving career.
 The CLDC is the central career center at Ohio University serving all students, and alumni.

 Providing confidential counseling and psychological therapy.
 Counseling needs may include personal problems, career objectives, or education concerns.
 Each student can use up to 20 sessions per academic year, all of which are free under the WellBeing Plan.